-Havant Borough Council is made up of 38 councillors elected for four years.
+Havant Borough is made up of 38 councillors elected in thirds, with each Councillor serving a four-year term.
 Councillors are democratically accountable to the residents of their ward.

 The overriding duty of councillors is to the whole community, but they have a special duty to their constituents, including those who did not vote for them.